benders5e/benders5e/firebender.md

 \page

+#### Minor Energybending
+At 17th level, you learn to bend the energy within people's bodies to a limited extent.
+Once per long rest, you may spend an action to do one of the following:

+- End a temporary bending block caused by bloodbending
+- Give a target advantage on one skill or saving throw for the next 24 hours
 - Increase one creature's hit point maximum by 10 + your firebending modifier for the next 24 hours
 - ...
 (Some kind of buff like *Guidance*)